Prannoy wins decisive match against Denmark to steer India to historic Thomas Cup final | Sports-Games

 HS Prannoy produced a lion-hearted effort in the decisive fifth match as the Indian men's badminton team scripted history by reaching the title clash of the Thomas Cup Final for the first time ever with a 3-2 victory over Denmark in an edge-of-the-seat semifinal, here.

-Indian team, which never went past the semifinals after 1979, showed tremendous fighting spirit as it came from a match down to outwit the 2016 champions.
+The Indian team, which never went past the semi-finals after 1979, showed tremendous fighting spirit as it came from a match down to outwit the 2016 champions.

 It was always going to be an uphill task for India to tame the formidable Denmark, which had become the first European country in history to secure the title in 2016.